Investors

 The Internal Audit Unit conducts periodic evaluations of the Company’s risk management system, internal control, and Good Corporate Governance (GCG) processes through various activities and discussions.
 This assessment attempts to strengthen the company’s values and operational performance.

-The Internal Audit Unit’s duties and responsibilities with respect to the Internal Audit Charter and its implementation during the 2022 fiscal year are as follows:
+The Internal Audit Unit’s duties and responsibilities with respect to the Internal Audit Charter and its implementation are as follows:

 • Prepare and execute its annual internal audit work plans;